Using a Dash Cam

 Dash cams must endure extreme temperatures to provide reliable performance, ensuring their functionality across various use cases, including harsh climates and challenging environments.

 Models like the VIOFO A229 Plus Duo are equipped with heat dissipation technology, and many dash cams are designed to operate within temperature ranges from -20°C to 65°C (-4°F to 149°F), making them suitable for both hot and cold conditions.
+Supercapacitors instead of batteries improve longevity in temperature extremes and reduce risk of swelling or failure.

 Models like the VIOFO A229 Plus Duo and Thinkware U3000 are designed to operate in both high heat and freezing conditions, making them suitable for drivers in diverse environments.